igorNunesSouza/igorNunesSouza/README.md

 <h3 align="left">About Me</h3>

 <p align="left">
-  My name is Igor, I’m 21 years old and I live in Brazil.
+I’m 21 years old and I live in Brazil.
 I’m a Full Stack Developer with experience in PHP, jQuery, and MySQL.
 I currently work providing technical support at a company, which gives me direct contact with users and production systems, enhancing my skills in problem-solving, communication, and software maintenance.
 </p>

 ---